core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.

 Failure:
+: 4.09 "Conflict" or 409 "Conflict".
+Attempt to update the registration content with links resulting in plurality of references; see {{link-plurality}}.

+Failure:
 : 5.03 "Service Unavailable" or 503 "Service Unavailable".
 Service could not perform the operation.